top of page

 2017 - Joel and Myf replace the departing Julia and Sam

 After eight Contests, Julia Zemiro and Sam Pang decided to hang up the microphone and pass the baton on to Joel Creasey and Myf Warhust.
-The pair had some tough technical issues in their first show but recovered well and are still our commentators today.
-Liverpool will be their sixth Contest together.
+The pair had some tough technical issues in their first show but recovered well, the pair went on to be our commentary team from 2017 to 2024.

 2018 - Jessica Mauboy makes a competitive return